Formula One: Cars and technology

 In 2014, the engines were changed from a 2.4-litre naturally aspirated V8 to turbocharged 1.6-litre V6 power units.
-These run on unleaded fuel closely resembling publicly available petrol, get a significant amount of their power from electric motors and include energy recovery technology.
+These run on unleaded fuel closely resembling publicly available petrol, get a significant amount of their power from electric motors, and include energy recovery technology.
 The 2006 generation of engines spun up to 20,000 rpm and produced over 780 bhp.
 Following the engine specification freeze, this was reduced to 19,000 rpm with limited development allowed in and 18,000 rpm in 2009.

 A wide variety of technologies, including active suspension, are banned under the current regulations.
 Despite this, the current generation of cars can reach speeds in excess of 350 km/h at some circuits.
 The highest straight line speed recorded during a Grand Prix was 372.6 km/h, set by Juan Pablo Montoya during the 2005 Italian Grand Prix.
 During qualifying for the 2016 European Grand Prix, Valtteri Bottas set a record top speed of 378 km/h (234.9 mph).

 As of 2019, each team may have no more than two cars available for use at any time.
 Each driver is limited to four engines during a championship season.
-They are also allowed one new gearbox for every six consecutive races and three power units per season, following which they incur grid penalties.
+They are also allowed one new gearbox for every six consecutive races and three power units per season, beyond which they incur grid penalties.

+Following feedback regarding driver energy management challenges during the opening phase of the 2026 season, the FIA, FOM, and power unit manufacturers officially agreed to a package of amendments on in June 2026, for the 2027 and 2028 seasons.
+To reduce reliance on heavy battery harvesting and "lift-and-coast" driving, the rules shift the engine-to-hybrid power split from the initial 53/47 ratio to 58/42 in 2027, and subsequently to a 60/40 split by 2028, increasing max internal combustion output up to 450kW.